 Allow us to clear things up a bit by highlighting two standout options from the list you just read.
 If you want to treat yourself to something truly distinctive, consider our rare top pick, Volcanica’s Kopi Luwak.
 Prefer something a little less adventurous?
 Try the unique Lifeboost Pacamara Limited Collection.

 Do you prefer pre-ground beans?
 We recommend the Kentucky Bourbon Barrel-Aged beans from Cooper’s Cask, which are conveniently available in five grind sizes.
-Are you looking for decaf coffee?
-Try the delicious Café Britt Costa Rican Decaf.
+Are you looking for a great decaf coffee?
+Try the delicious Koa Coffee Kona Decaf.

 WORTH READING: What are the 7 most expensive coffees in the world?